-The sermon in a level place as found in Luke 6:17-49 and the Sermon on the Mount as found in Matthew 5:1-7:29 possibility the same message at two different times.
+Luke 6:17-49.
+The sermon in a level place, as found in Luke 6:17-49, and the Sermon on the Mount, as found in Matthew 5:1-7:29, are possibility the same message at two different places.
 It appears that this level pace was in walking distance of Capernaum.
-May be the mount was in the greater area of Galilee also.
+Maybe the mount was in the greater area of Galilee also.

-Then Jesus starts teaching them how to live their lives according to God’s word.
+Jesus teaches them how to live their lives according to God’s word.

-In Luke’s account Jesus stood to teach the crowd.
+In Luke’s account, Jesus stands to teach the crowd.

-In Matthew’s account – After seeing the crowds, Jesus took his followers or disciples and Apostles away from the crowd up a mountain side.
-Jesus sits down like a rabbi would do to teach the word not like our teaches that stand up.
+In Matthew’s account – After seeing the crowds, Jesus takes His followers or disciples and Apostles away from the crowd up a mountainside.
+Jesus sits down like a rabbi would do to teach the word, not like our teachers, who stand.

 Jesus may have taught the same material over and over again.